samiulsaki/SOAI-VehicleDatabaseService/README.md

-# UNIK4730 - Service Oriented Architecture Implementation #
+# Service Oriented Architecture Implementation - Vehicle Database Service #
 =========================================================

 At first I would like to apologise for using the older platform of the IDE and database servers.
 I was following some tutorials online and kinda carried aways using the similar platform as the tutorial was about 5 years old.
 By the time I finished with the assignment I realised that converting / adjusting the entire project to adjust with the newer version of the platforms will require doing the project from the beginning.
 I will keep this in mind and will use the latest and and more compact IDE for my future projects.
 This version will not work on OSx as I used the Oracle Database Server for my database and Oracle does not provide any database server support for latest OSx.